 The ex-officio member must be present at the thesis Committee meetings beginning at the Fall status report of year six and continuing until the student sets a defense date.
 The role of the Program's ex-officio member is to monitor the student's progress and to ensure that progress toward degree, including alternative strategies, has been discussed at the Committee meeting and that an appropriate time-line for graduation is presented.
 The Program's ex-officio member may not vote in any decisions of the Committee.
 After the meeting, a written evaluation (ex-officio check list) will be completed by the ex-officio member and submitted to the Program director for review.
 The Program director should discuss the report with the student and their mentor and submit a copy of the ex-officio report to the Graduate School.
-The function of the ex officio member may not vote in any Committee decisions.
+The function of the ex officio member is to report to the Promotions Committee and the ex officio member may not vote in any Committee decisions.
 For students with an appointed ex-officio member, a status report that is not accompanied with a report from the ex-officio member will not be accepted by the Graduate School.